mkazuyuki/Genetec-Security-Center/README.md

 1. Open *Cluster WebUI*.

-   On the primary node, open *WebUI* of EXPRESSCLUSTER by opening a web browser and access to <http://localhost:29003>
+   On the primary server, open *WebUI* of EXPRESSCLUSTER by opening a web browser and access to <http://localhost:29003>

 2. Confirm that the failover group is running on the primary server.